g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

    50:32:6d:00:38:01   D                ge-0/0/5.601
    50:fc:a2:00:20:00   D                lsi.1048832
 ```
-Ok, now let's apply some constraints here, I don't want that this customer have more than 20 MAC addresses on the mac-table, I'll limit this and drop the packets if the customer tresspass the limit:
+Alright, let's apply some constraints.
+I don't want this customer filling up our tables with more than 20 MAC addresses.
+I'll configure a limit and tell the router to drop packets if the customer exceeds it:

-Let's apply this in all PEs:
+Let's apply this across all PEs:
 ```
 set routing-instances VPLS-CE6 protocols vpls mac-table-size 20 set routing-instances VPLS-CE6 protocols vpls mac-table-size packet-action drop set routing-instances VPLS-CE6 protocols vpls interface-mac-limit 20
 ```
-In case of some problem in the customer LAN, we'll avoid some overload in our network.
+If there's ever a bridging loop or an attack on the customer's LAN, this constraint prevents it from overloading our PE memory.

-Let's ask the customer some tests to confirm if the service is complete:
+Let's ask the customer to run some pings to confirm the service is fully operational:
 ```
 [admin@CE6-1] > ping 172.60.0.2
   SEQ HOST                                     SIZE TTL TIME       STATUS